Skip to contents

 plot_onePage

-logical (with default): enables or disables on page plot output
+logical (with default): enable/disable one page plot output.

 onlyLxTxTable

-logical (with default): If TRUE the dose response curve fitting and plotting is skipped.
+logical (with default): If TRUE the dose response curve fitting and plotting is skipped, and the palaeodose.error and exceed.max.regpoint criteria are not computed.
 This allows to get hands on the Lx/Tx table for large datasets without the need for a curve fitting.

 ...

-further arguments that will be passed to the function plot_GrowthCurve or calc_OSLLxTxRatio (supported: background.count.distribution, sigmab, sig0).
-Please note that if you consider to use the early light subtraction method you should provide your own sigmab value!
+further arguments that will be passed to fit_DoseResponseCurve, plot_DoseResponseCurve or calc_OSLLxTxRatio (supported: background.count.distribution, sigmab, sig0).
+Note: if you consider to use the early light subtraction method, sigmab should be provided.

 Value